 Each folder contains a complete example.
-They are listed here roughly in order of simplest to most complex.

 The GitHub & npm README page.